My Two Year Old is Out of Control!

 You can trust me.

-Two year old children think they know what they want but they don’t.
-What they want more than anything is to feel safe and secure with a predictable routine.
-They want you to be the Captain of the ship.
-They need to know how they can gain positive attention and you need to give them lots of opportunity to earn that.
-Find them doing things that you want and notice.
-Give them chances to help you and gain your real thanks.
+Two-year-old children think they know what they want, but they don’t.
+What they want more than anything is to feel safe and secure in a predictable routine.
+They want you to be the captain of the ship.
+They need to know how they can gain positive attention, and you need to give them lots of opportunities to do that.
+Find them doing what you want, and pay attention to them.
+Give them opportunities to assist you and earn your genuine gratitude.
 Everyone likes to be appreciated.
-Then, at the same time make sure that the consequences of misbehaviour are the same each and every time they’re naughty.
+Then, at the same time, make sure that the consequences of misbehaviour are the same each and every time they’re naughty.
 Mean what you say or don’t say it.
 For precise instructions for dealing with time outs, look at my other letters.
 It’s there in detail.

-I would really encourage you to get help in tackling this as it’s easy to fall back in to old habits.
-You mentioned ‘we’ in your letter so I’m presuming you have a husband/partner.
-That’s all well and good and if you’re both on the same page, you’ll be able to help each other.
-You might also want to think of asking a friend or other relative to help too, so that you have a better chance of staying calm while the behaviour is at it’s peak.
+I would really encourage you to get help in tackling this, as it’s easy to fall back into old habits.
+You mentioned “we” in your letter, so I’m assuming you have a husband or partner.
+That’s all well and good, and if you’re both on the same page, you’ll be able to help each other.
+You might also want to think about asking a friend or other relative to help too, so that you have a better chance of staying calm while the behaviour is at its peak.